Skip to main content

 The best food sources of calcium are sardines and salmon with bones, plain yogurt, kefir, and tofu set with calcium sulfate.
 Dark leafy greens like collards and bok choy are also excellent.
 Spinach contains calcium but also oxalates that block absorption.

 Vitamin K2 matters for calcium because it activates Matrix Gla Protein, which pulls calcium into bone and out of arteries.
 Without enough K2, calcium can deposit in soft tissue.
-We typically pair calcium with K2 (especially the MK-7 form) and vitamin D3 to direct the traffic.
+We typically pair calcium with K2 (particularly the MK-7 form) and vitamin D3 to direct the traffic.

 Calcium citrate and calcium carbonate are different in absorption.
 Calcium citrate absorbs well with or without food and is gentler on the stomach.
 Calcium carbonate is cheaper and contains more elemental calcium per pill, but it needs stomach acid for absorption and can cause constipation.

-Calcium can cause kidney stones in some patients, especially when taken as a supplement on an empty stomach without food.
+Calcium can cause kidney stones in some patients, particularly when taken as a supplement on an empty stomach without food.
 Dietary calcium taken with meals actually reduces stone risk by binding oxalate in the gut.
 People with a stone history should focus on food-based calcium.

 Calcium safety depends on the stage of kidney disease.
 Patients with chronic kidney disease often have abnormal calcium and phosphorus balance, and supplements can worsen vascular calcification.
-We always coordinate calcium decisions with the patient's nephrologist.
+We always coordinate calcium decisions with the patients nephrologist.

 Calcium will not make your bones strong if you do not exercise.
 Bones respond to mechanical stress.
 Without resistance training or weight-bearing activity, calcium alone is not enough to build density.
 We always pair nutrition with movement.